 The Student Management System is a computer system for teachers to keep records of their students’ studies and progress.
 Teachers will update student records by entering information about lessons and counseling.
 Some students take lessons with several teachers over time, so this is a way teachers can learn about students they will be teaching in the future.
 Teachers are also responsible for keeping track of students’ attendance.

-Class Review and Club Chat
+Class Review and Student Records

-After Kids lessons, teachers do a quick (2-3 minute) review with parents to show what students learned in class.
+After Kids lessons, teachers do a quick (2-3 minute) review with parents to show what the students learned in class.
 These reviews usually take place in the lobby and are conducted in English.

 Speech Recitals and Seasonal Events